The Ultimate 4-7 Hour Frankfurt (FRA) Airport Layover: by a Pilot

 • PrimeClass Lounge (T2)

-You can also pay (usually around 45€) to enter all of these except the Air France lounge.
+You can also pay (usually around 50-60€) for a day pass to enter all of these except the Air France lounge.
+Though I had to pay extra to shower, I find the Priority Lounge my favorite in T2.

 There are many other lounges for those flying first or business class, mainly Lufthansa lounges.
 Other business class lounges include: